PPC-Trucking/PPC_Trucking-for-open.mp/README.md

 It includes **MySQL integration** for player data storage and **bcrypt** for secure password hashing.

 ---
+> [!WARNING]
+> Currently, the MySQL integration only handles player data.
+Other systems such as houses, businesses, cameras, etc., are still stored in .ini files.
+The migration of these systems to MySQL is actively in progress.
+---

 ## **Features**
 - A fully functional trucking gamemode with missions, jobs, and economy systems.